JRMurr/JRMurr.github.io/content/blog/nix-typechecker-proof-of-concept.md

 <TOCInline toc={props.toc} asDisclosure />

 <Note>
     Disclosure up front.
-This typechecker is very much experimental.
-It kinda works on simple nix files but I have not tested on nixpkgs.
+This typechecker is very much experimental and not finished.
+It works on simple nix files but I have not tested on nixpkgs.
-    Overlays/overrides *should* work in theory but will probably need some manual annotations
+    Overlays/overrides *should* eventually work in theory but will probably need some manual annotations
 </Note>

 - Intro